So here’s how to Improve your Photography

 Tip 3 – Take control of what your camera focuses on.

-Three simple ways to start creating better images without buying a new camera.
+Three simple ways to start creating better images and improve your photography without buying a new camera.